What If We Kissed, and the Great Divide

 Instead, the game provides a framework for how to interact with your fellow players in improvising a narrative.
 The book explains concepts like GM, Scene, Main character, and Goals, and how each relates to the other.
 It encourages vulnerability, and discusses safety tools before even explaining the difference between a GM and a Player.
 It details a GM’s responsibilities, and then encourages any number of GM and non-GM players, depending on what each player is most comfortable with.

-The Main Character’s player of each scene choses a Scene Goal: something they want to happen to their Main Character before the scene ends.
+The Main Character’s player of each scene chooses a Scene Goal: something they want to happen to their Main Character before the scene ends.
 Once the scene starts, the scene doesn’t end until the Scene Goal is reached, assuming the player doesn’t change their mind.

 What If We Kissed notes that a Main Character might work against the Scene Goal.
 The character might struggle to avoid the werewolf, for example, even if the scene goal — what the players want to happen — is getting the character bitten: an acknowledgment of a separation between character and player.